Laotian-telephonebell2559/laotian-telephonebell2559.github.io/README.md

 - [Linkedin Community Group](https://www.linkedin.com/groups/14431749/)
 - [Discord](https://discord.gg/eXPJSSHdsg)

+## 📬 Stay Updated
+Want to get updates on this project?
+We are currently coordinating with legacy volunteers on event ideas.

+[Join our newsletter](https://womeninsoftwarecomputingca.kit.com/abc1c2f56d) to keep in touch or up to date on events!

 © 2024-2026 Women in Software Computing & Python

 _Made with love by Eliza Sarobhasa_